 Guidance for Families

-EBT Edge is a service you can use to find retail stores that accept SNAP.
+A service to locate retail stores that accept SNAP.

 EBT Edge allows you to set language preferences, view deposit and transaction history.
 You may also check your balance on your EBT card using EBT Edge.